Muay Thai is one of the most popular martial arts ever, and it’s used by a lot of fighters of all types. But is Muay Thai effective in MMA?

 But is Muay Thai difficult to learn?

-In a recent article, I explored how long it takes to learn and whether it’s something a beginner can learn.
+In a recent article, I explored how long it takes to learn Muay Thai and whether it’s something a beginner can learn.
 But I also shared how many moves Muay Thai has, including the 1 move that has won more MMA fights than any other.

 Just click the link to read it on my site.